JohnMops/DevOps/kubernetes/README.md

 10. Service for the application
 11. GitLab-CI README with instructions on how to setup runners on your cluster
 12. Kustomize
+13. Helmfile for all helm charts in this repo

 ---------------------------------------------